krzykawska/digital-cv/README.md

 February – May 2012
 Erasmus scientific training in prof. L. Arnaut’s group.
 Topics: colon cancer (CT26) in vivo and in vitro experiments involving photodynamic therapy, Chemistry Department, Coimbra University, Portugal.

+## 🏆 Honors and awards:

+2018 - Group Award from Rector of the Jagiellonian University for scientific achievements

+2018-2021 Polish Ministry of Science and Higher Education Scholarship for Outstanding Young Scientist

+2014 Translational Medicine Malopolska Center Sholarship

+2013-2014 Polish Ministry of Science and Higher Education Scholarship for Ph.D. students for 2013/14 academic year

+2012-2013 Scholarships for the Best Grad Student at Faculty of Biochemistry, Biophysics and Biotechnology, Jagiellonian University

+2011-2012 Scholarships for the Best Grad Student at Faculty of Biochemistry, Biophysics and Biotechnology, Jagiellonian University

+2010-2011 Scholarships for the Best Grad Student at Faculty of Biochemistry, Biophysics and Biotechnology, Jagiellonian University

 ## 💰 Grants: